trahnagrom/controlled-assessment/report.md

 ##Task 1 -

 In this task, I split up the code I needed to make into four segments.
-These segments were: saving the rates for the conversion, recieving and input, converting the value and then the last part of the code was to display the output to the user.
+These segments were:
+-Saving the rates for the conversion
+-Recieving and input
+-Converting the value
+-Display the output to the user.

 This was my first try:
 ```python